-The directors of the Company consider that the entity has only one geographical and one business segment and therefore is not required to produce additional segmental disclosure
+The directors of the Company consider that the entity has only one geographical and one business segment and therefore does not produce segmental disclosure

-1 SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)
+1. SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

 (f) Critical accounting judgements and estimates

 The preparation of the financial statements necessarily requires the exercise of judgement both in the application of accounting policies and in the selection of assumptions used in the calculation of estimates.
 These judgements are reviewed on an ongoing basis and are continually evaluated based on historical experience and other factors.
 The most significantly affected components of the financial statements and associated critical judgements are as follows.